How do I fix a missed RMD? - Rodgers & Associates

 When you find an RMD error, the wise course of action is to fix it promptly and file Form 5329 to seek relief from the penalty.
 The IRS generally grants relief when errors are self-reported and rectified promptly.

-• Failure to take RMDs on time results in a 25% tax penalty.
+• Failure to take RMDs on time results in a 25% tax penalty, but if corrected within two years, the penalty is only 10%.

 • Taxpayers often make mistakes by taking the wrong RMD amount, taking an RMD from the wrong account (or the wrong type of account), or missing an RMD completely.

-• The IRS often grants relief of penalty for missed RMDs when they are self-reported and rectified promptly using Form 5329.
+• The IRS can waive penalties for missed RMDs when they are self-reported and rectified promptly using Form 5329.

 Originally Posted October 17, 2019